-- Determine the effect of at least five environmental factors on the risk for subtypes of ASD in the pre- and early postnatal period of development by 2012. - Conduct a multi-site study of the subsequent pregnancies of 1000 women with a child with ASD to assess the impact of environmental factors in a period most relevant to the progression of ASD by 2014. - Identify genetic risk factors in at least 50% of children with ASD by 2014. - Support ancillary studies within one or more large-scale, population-based epidemiological studies, to collect nested, case-control data on environmental factors during preconception, and during prenatal and early postnatal development, as well as genetic data, that could be pooled (as needed), to analyze targets for potential gene/environment interactions by 2015.
+- Determine the effect of at least five environmental factors on the risk for subtypes of ASD in the pre- and early postnatal period of development by 2015.
+IACC Recommended Budget: \$25,100,000 over 7 years. - Conduct a multi-site study of the subsequent pregnancies of 1,000 women with a child with ASD to assess the impact of environmental factors in a period most relevant to the progression of ASD by 2014.
+IACC Recommended Budget: \$11,100,000 over 5 years. - Identify genetic risk factors in at least 50% of people with ASD by 2014.
+IACC Recommended Budget: \$33,900,000 over 6 years. - Support ancillary studies within one or more large-scale, populationbased surveillance and epidemiological studies, including U.S. populations, to collect nested, case-control data on environmental factors during preconception, and during prenatal and early postnatal development, as well as genetic data, that could be pooled (as needed), to analyze targets for potential gene/environment interactions by 2015.
+IACC Recommended Budget: \$44,400,000 over 5 years.